School of Psychology

 Member of the Society for Industrial and Organisational Psychology

 Member of the Psychonomics Society

-Ballard, T., Farrell, S., & Neal, A. (accepted for publication).
+Ballard, T., Farrell, S., & Neal, A. (in press).
 Quantifying the psychological value of goal acheivement.
 Psychonomic Bulletin & Review.

 Ballard, T., Yeo, G., Neal, A., & Farrell, S. (2016).
 Departures from optimality when pursuing multiple approach or avoidance goals.
 Journal of Applied Psychology, 101, 1056-1066.
 PDF

 Lewandowsky, S., Ballard, T., Oberauer, K., & Benestad, R. (2016).
 A blind test of contrarian interpretations of climate data.
 Global Environmental Change, 39, 91-97.
 PDF Media: Washington Post - The Guardian - Brisbane Times

 Ballard, T. & Lewandowsky, S. (2015).
 When, not if: the inescapability of an uncertain climate future.
 Philosophical Transactions of the Royal Society A, 373, 1-10.
 PDF

 Manuscripts In Revision